rockinblocks/rockinblocks/sites/gatsby/rockinblocks/src/content/posts/post-1.md

   accelerate product development and improve startup success.
 keywords: 'gatsby, yarn workspace, storybook, blocks, react'
 ---
-## Our first tour has begun!

-After years and years, mentor after mentor, several failed startups, a few easy gigs, countless "impossible" tasks somehow accomplished, amazing clients, problematic clients, WordPress, Gatsby, Drupal, Laravel, Electron, Symfony, Vue....you name it....all of these helped me grow and grow, and I owe so much to Denver and this development community.
+## A frontend-driven Yarn workspace focused on helping developers deliver successful products

+There are countless tools and solutions that enable teams to be more productive, but not all tools help teams produce better quality work.
+Continually I was seeing companies of all sizes facing the same similar issues: struggling with branding, duplicated work, unmanageable code bases.
+Usually these companies would fall into one of two categories: they had either outgrown their legacy software and design, stitched together over years and years.
+While initially creating **Rockin' Blocks**, there were a few things I knew I wanted it to do, knowing that there would be potentially some serious ground to cover.

+I wanted **Rockin' Blocks** to:

+- Easily help developers write documentation as they build their products
+- Enable frontend teams to create design systems and beautifully branded sites
+- Provide an easy-to-use Yarn workspace and monorepo driven by the JS community
+- Give developers a way to delegate work to non-developers earlier in the product lifespan

 ### How did this come about?

-Over the past year I realized: "Damn.......I have never really paid it back to the open source community."
-My entire life and much that I have now I owe to open source developers that have busted ass to maintain the tools that put food on my table.
-Long story short, I decided to create an open source project called Rockin' Blocks.
+I decided to create an open source project called Rockin' Blocks.
 I joined the Gatsby Discord and posted in their `#theme-authoring` channel that I had an idea about a project using Gatsby and Tina CMS.
-A few days later I chatted about the idea with a key member of the Gatsby team, and they thought the concept was pretty exciting, too.
-I chatted with them a few times, bouncing ideas back and forth, and feel I have really nailed down a pretty cool idea that I feel would be useful and help folks build better projects.
+A few days later, I chatted about the idea with a key member of the Gatsby team, and they thought the concept was pretty cool, too.
+We chatted a few times, bouncing ideas back and forth, and feel I have really nailed down a pretty useful tool that can help folks build better projects.

-### What does it do?

-**Rockin' Blocks allows you to build, maintain, and ship a reusable block library, as well as  build, maintain, and ship the sites that are built with this library.** A great example might be: Disney has 150 landing pages.
-A single block library, complete with Disney branding, can be shipped throughout all 150 sites.

-### Is Rockin' Blocks for me?

-**Rockin' Blocks is:**

-- A simple Yarn workspace.
-It is a great Yarn workspace for beginners and getting used to managing mutiple projects in one monorepo.
-- A great starter for a design system.
-It ships with Storybook so developers can develop components in isolation.
-- A great starter for documentation.
-It ships with Markdown support with code highlighting powered by PrismJS to make writing docs a breeze.
+### Always open source

+**Rockin' Blocks** will always be open source.
+Just like WordPress, Vue, Laravel, React, jQuery, and many other tools that I have used over the years, I aim to provide something useful to the community that will and always will remain free to use.

+To everyone around the world: Welcome to **Rockin' Blocks**!

 Here is to the first of many!
 Cheers!